soler-he/MSc-course-2025/README.md

 #### Use locally

-Activate the created virtual environment in the terminal (step 5. of [Installation](#installation)), go to the folder where the tools have been extracted to, and run `jupyter-lab`.
+Activate the created virtual environment in the terminal (step 5. of [Install locally](#install-locally)), go to the folder where the tools have been extracted to, and run `jupyter-lab`.
 This will open the default web-browser.
 There, open the *.ipynb* files within the separate folders for the specific tools.